vantage6/vantage6-workshop/episodes/chapter5.md

 client.collaboration.list(fields=['id', 'name'])
 ```

-To get the details organizations that are part of a given collaboration
+Let's say that with the above you found that the collaboration you need to work with has 45 as an identifier.
+With this, you can get the details of the organizations that are part of it as follows:

 ``` Python
 # Get all the organizations that are part of a collaboration whose identifier is 45: